NFPA 660: Big Changes Ahead for NFPA Compliance

 What is NFPA 660?

-NFPA 660 will be a new, all-encompassing combustible dust standard for industry.
-It is designed to combine and replace a number of existing NFPA standards, including:
+NFPA 660 Standard for Combustible Dust and Particulate Solids is a new, all-encompassing combustible dust standard for industry.
+It combines and replaces a number of older NFPA standards, including:

 - NFPA 61 Standard for the Prevention of Fires and Dust Explosions in Agricultural and Food Processing Facilities (2020 latest version)